 You should start by digging a trench for your underground drainage installation.
 You’ll need to go deep enough for at least 50mm of compacted sand as a base – and wide enough for a minimum of 100mm backfill of concrete on either side.

 Attach a string line to indicate the finishing height of the grate.
 This should be 2mm lower than the surrounding surface level when finished.

 You should allow a 1:200 fall: 5mm for every 1m channel drain section.

-Installation of sections should begin at the lowest point – where your section meets the water drain.
-Start with complete channel sections – and use any section that’s required cutting to length at the end; the highest point, furthest from the outlet.
+Installation of sections should begin at the lowest point – where your section meets the drain.
+Start with complete channel drainage sections – and use any section that’s required cutting to length at the end; the highest point, furthest from the outlet.